CreativeSlave/New-Base-Project/README.md

 Isn’t that just awesome!

 But, let’s take this a step further.
 We will install other packages to enable grunt to create the project structures.
-What we did above was create the project libraries, create a Gruntfile.js file which will manage common tasks.
+What we did above was create the project libraries, and create a Gruntfile.js file which will manage common tasks.
 So to get started review this link: https://www.npmjs.com/package/grunt-mkdir
-__Not needed in this Gruntfile.js__ because its included, and running npm install will automatically include it in your project.
+For this Git project its not needed because its already part of the package.

 ONLY NEEDED IF YOU DON’T HAVE IT
 - [ ] $ __npm install grunt-mkdir --save-dev__

-Now, we will update the grunt template you previously installed:
+I updated the Gruntfile.js with the following to automatically install directories when running grunt.

 __Add the following:__
 grunt.loadNpmTasks('grunt-mkdir'); //(included in this Gruntfile.sj file)